TABLE OF CONTENTS

 New Jersey residents have access to several types of health insurance.
 You can enroll in employer-sponsored coverage through your job, buy a private plan, or even sign up for Medicare or Medicaid.

-This guide explains your New Jersey health insurance options in detail.
+This guide explains your New Jersey affordable health insurance options in detail.

 To enroll in New Jersey’s health insurance marketplace, visit the GetCoveredNJ website.
 If it’s your first time visiting the site, follow the instructions to create an account.
 You’ll need to provide some basic details, such as your name and contact information.
 If you already have an account, log in with your username and password.